*Interdisciplinary major. Not offered as minor. Only offered as major. No minor combination possible.

 Microeconomics I

-This course on Microeconomics offers a basic introduction to the working of market systems.
-It aims to provide student participants some basic theories and models and deals with the consumer behaviour and firms, demand and supply of goods, and services and resources in the economy.
-This will help them to understand how several complex processes in the world functions.
+This course offers a basic introduction to the microeconomics.
+It aims to provide students with basic theories and models that help in analysing different market forms by understanding the behaviour of consumers and firms, demand and supply of goods, and services and resources in the economy.
+Several complex processes in the world can be well understood with the help of the fundamental models in microeconomic theory.
 It will give them an insight into how humans and firms take decisions and how their decisions in turn affect each other.
-A good command over Microeconomics is necessary for critically appraising public policy and other economic functions.
+A good command over microeconomics is necessary for critically appraising public policy and other economic functions.

 Macroeconomics I